 A New York artist living and working in the Shenandoah Valley with her Pyr Shep, Billy.
 After an undergraduate education at Cornell University and Harpur College, SUNY Binghamton, she spent five years at The Art Students League of New York.
 Since then Redmond has devoted herself to formal queries into the tensions and unexpected adhesions between the internal and the external psychic stage.
 “This is where it all plays out, all the dramas,” she acknowledges. catherineredmond.com

-Clare Romano was a painter, graphic artist, and Professor Emerita at Pace University, and taught printmaking to generations of Pratt students over several decades.
+Clare Romano was a painter, graphic artist, and Professor Emerita at Pratt Institute, and taught printmaking to generations of Pratt students over several decades.
 She joined Pratt as a part-time faculty member in the fall of 1964, became full-time in 1973, and was named Visiting Distinguished Professor Emerita after retiring in 1991.
 Romano was a Pratt in Venice faculty member from 1988–2007.
 It was she, together with John Ross, who developed the printmaking aspect in the Venice program.
 Romano-Ross also held other teaching positions at the Art Center of Northern New Jersey and the New School in New York City.
 She co-authored books including The Complete Printmaker (written with her husband, John Ross, and Tim Ross).
 Her work has been shown in many solo exhibitions, and is represented in the Metropolitan Museum of Art and many other collections.

 John Ross is a graphic artist and maker of artists' books.
 He taught printmaking at The New School and for Pratt in Venice for many years.
 Together, Ross and Romano are coauthors of numerous books on printmaking, including The Complete Printmaker. johnrossprintmaker.com

 Dorothy M. Shepard, PhD